AutoRABIT Salesforce DevOps in Provar Test

 Reporting and Test Results

-Click refresh periodically in order to update the build log window and follow the tests being executed.
+Click refresh periodically to update the build log window and follow the executed tests.

 In order to download the complete test results, click on the Download icon on the CI Job Results page once the build completes.